Updated Recipe: Cold Cucumber Soup – A Lifesaver!

 Preparation

-- Pierce potatoes with a fork; bake at 400° for 1 hour or until tender.
+• Pierce potatoes with a fork; bake at 400° for 1 hour or until tender.
 Cool.
 Peel potatoes; coarsely mash.
+Refrigerate if not using same day.

-- Stir in sour cream and 1/2 cup onions.
+• Stir in sour cream and 1/2 cup green onions.
 Cook over low heat 10 minutes or until thoroughly heated (do not boil).
 Ladle 1 1/2 cups soup into each of 8 bowls.
-Sprinkle each serving with 1 1/2 teaspoons cheese, 1 1/2 teaspoons onions, and about 1 tablespoon bacon.
+Sprinkle each serving with cheese, green onions, and crispy bacon.
 Garnish with cracked pepper, if desired.

 PANERA update… (thank you Mollly!)